Lilypad Palm Beach

 • Palm Beach

-The glimmering waters around Palm Beach have just become the soft surrounds for a new, luxury stay unlike anything else seen on the high seas around the Northern parts.
-This bougie floating cottage is setting a new gold standard for getaway boltholes everywhere, with this sustainably-made paradise coming with its own masseuse, Champagne, a private tender boat and chef-prepared gourmet meals, all ready for your instant pleasure.
+When it first started welcoming guests back in 2019, this bougie floating cottage set a new gold standard for getaway boltholes everywhere.
+The sustainably-made paradise comes with its own masseuse, Champagne on arrival, a private tender boat and chef-prepared gourmet meals.
 The villa is all about emphasing peace and escape without compromising on eco-friendly privacy or the more luxurious high-end touches (aka, an infrared sauna onboard).
-However, Lilypad's latest incarnation is channeling an all-new aesthetic with even more luxe facilities.
 Full of creamy curves, glossy pale timbers and Scandinavian-inspired charm, Lilypad II comes with an open-plan fireplace, an on-board wine selection, and the ability to dip off your accom and straight into the azure depths of Pittwater.

 • Travel